 Calandrinia spectabilis is a spectacular shrubby succulent with light to mid-green, diamond-shaped leaves.
 It grows up to 8 inches (20 cm) tall.
 The fleshy leaves have soft hair and smooth margins.
-The flowers are bright magenta, poppy shaped and rise above the foliage on up to 2 feet (60 cm) long stalks.
+Flowers are poppy-shaped, bright magenta, and rise above the foliage on up to 2 feet (60 cm) long stalks.
 Flower production starts in spring and continues until fall.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Calandrinias are very easy to care for as they can tolerate prolonged dry periods.
 They do not like to much water, especially in the winter.
-Plants are able to grow as a short lived perennial in warm regions but should be grown as annuals elsewhere.
-Propagate by taking cuttings or allow plants to self seed in situ.
+Plants can grow as a short-lived perennial in warm regions but should be grown as annuals elsewhere.
+Propagate by taking cuttings or allow plants to self-seed in situ.

-If you plan to grow outdoors from seed then Calandrinia species should be sown at a depth of 0.1 inch (3 mm) after the last frost of spring.
-If you prefer to start off Calandrinias as seeds indoors then they should be started off about 8 weeks before they are due to be put out.
+If you plan to grow outdoors from seed, then Calandrinia species should be sown at a depth of 0.1 inches (3 mm) after the last frost of spring.
+If you prefer to start Calandrinias as seeds indoors, then they should be started about eight weeks before they are due to be put out.